French and Indian War

-France also ceded its territory east of the Mississippi to Great Britain, as well as French Louisiana west of the Mississippi River to its ally Spain in compensation for Spain's loss to Britain of Spanish Florida.
-(Spain had ceded Florida to Britain in exchange for the return of Havana, Cuba.)
-France's colonial presence north of the Caribbean was reduced to the islands of Saint Pierre and Miquelon, confirming Great Britain's position as the dominant colonial power in northern America.
+In accordance with the Treaty of Paris (1763), France ceded its Canadian possessions to Britain, along with its claim to territories east of the Mississippi River.
+France also gave Spain French Louisiana west of the Mississippi River in compensation for their loss of Spanish Florida to Britain.
+The French presence in North America was reduced to the islands of Saint Pierre and Miquelon, confirming Britain's position as the dominant colonial power.

 Nomenclature

 In British America, wars were often named after the sitting British monarch, such as King William's War or Queen Anne's War.
 There had already been a King George's War in the 1740s during the reign of King George II, so British colonists named this conflict after their opponents, and it became known as the French and Indian War.
-This continues as the standard name for the war in the United States, although Indians fought on both sides of the conflict.
+This continues as the standard name for the war in the United States, although indigenous peoples fought on both sides of the conflict.
 It also led into the Seven Years' War overseas, a much larger conflict between France and Great Britain that did not involve the American colonies; some historians make a connection between the French and Indian War and the Seven Years' War overseas, but most residents of the United States consider them as two separate conflicts—only one of which involved the American colonies, and American historians generally use the traditional name.
 Less frequently used names for the war include the Fourth Intercolonial War and the Great War for the Empire.

 In Europe, the French and Indian War is conflated into the Seven Years' War and not given a separate name.
 "Seven Years" refers to events in Europe, from the official declaration of war in 1756—two years after the French and Indian War had started—to the signing of the peace treaty in 1763.
 The French and Indian War in America, by contrast, was largely concluded in six years from the Battle of Jumonville Glen in 1754 to the capture of Montreal in 1760.
 Canadians conflate both the European and American conflicts into the Seven Years' War (Guerre de Sept Ans).
 French Canadians also use the term "War of Conquest" (Guerre de la Conquête), since it is the war in which New France was conquered by the British and became part of the British Empire.
 In Quebec, this term was promoted by popular historians Jacques Lacoursière and Denis Vaugeois, who borrowed from the ideas of Maurice Séguin in considering this war as a dramatic tipping point of French Canadian identity and nationhood.